kyma-project/community/concepts/observability-configurable-logging/01-groundwork.md

 # Current Situation and Motivation

-In the current shape of Kyma in year 2021, the observability stack is focussing on providing oppinionated solutions, working out of the box, to solve basic requirements for application operators.
-By that, it is not focussing on integration aspects in order to cover a broader and richer usage scenario.
+In the current shape of Kyma in 2021, the observability stack is focussing on providing opinionated solutions, working out of the box, to solve basic requirements for application operators.
+Consequently, it is not focussing on integration aspects in order to cover a broader and richer usage scenario.

 ![a](./assets/current_all.drawio.svg)

-In the diagram you see that all three observability aspects (log, trace, metric) are providing a pre-configured backend with visualizations.
-However, they are not providing a neutral and unified way of integration of backends outside of the cluster.
+In the diagram, you see that all three observability aspects (log, trace, metric) provide a preconfigured backend with visualisations.
+However, they don't provide a neutral and unified way to integrate backends outside of the cluster.
 The tracing stack provides no way to centrally push trace data to the outside.
-Logging can be configured much more flexible and neutral, however, the configuration needs to be done at installation time to not get lost at the next kyma upgrade process.
-Furthermore it is not easy to use to mix and match different integrations as you need to deal with one centralized configuration (the fluent-bit config).
+Logging can be configured much more flexibly and neutrally, however, the configuration must be done during installation so it isn't lost at the next Kyma upgrade process.
+Furthermore, it is not easy to use to mix and match different integrations, because you need to deal with one centralized configuration (the fluent-bit config).

-Integration (and with that changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
-Users can simply bring there own backends as they already use a commercial offering or run own infrastructure.
-The data can be stored outside of the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering/deletion attempt of a hacker, ...
+Integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
+Users can simply bring their own backends if they already use a commercial offering or run their own infrastructure.
+The data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering or deletion attempt of a hacker, to name just a few.

-This concept proposes how to open up to that new scenarios by making integration possible at runtime in a convenient way.
-For that it will focus on the logging scenario only being ready to include the other data types at a later time.
+This concept proposes how to open up to those new scenarios by making integration possible at runtime in a convenient way.
+For that, it focuses on the logging scenario.
+The other data types will be included at a later time.

 # Requirements

-The basic requirements can be condensed to this list:

-- Basic backend configuration
+### Basic backend configuration
-  - Have a vendor-neutral agent layer being responsible for collecting and shipping the telemetry data, but not permanently storing it (as a backend)
+- Have a vendor-neutral agent layer that collects and ships the telemetry data, but does not permanently store it (as a backend)
-  - Support configuration of the selected agent at runtime (no need to run a kyma upgrade process) in a scenario focused approach
+- Support configuration of the selected agent at runtime (no need to run a Kyma upgrade process) in a scenario-focused approach
 - Support multiple configurations at the same time in individual resources to enable easy activation of dedicated scenarios
-  - one vendor-neutral input and output support is enough as a minimum, it should be possible to chain your custom agent for specific conversions (like for traces, supporting the OLTP protocol will support most of the vendors already.
-Chaining a custom otel-collector can do custom conversion to a specific protocol)
+- As a minimum, support one vendor-neutral input and output.
+It should be possible to chain your custom agent for specific conversions.
+For example, for traces, supporting the OLTP protocol will support most of the vendors already.
+Chaining a custom OpenTelemetry  Collector can do custom conversion to a specific protocol.
-  - all typical settings for supported outputs of the used agent are supported (do not hide/abstract them)
+- Support all typical settings for the supported outputs of the used agent, do not hide or abstract them
-  - the agent should run stable at anytime, bad configuration should be pre-validated and rejected, fast feedback is welcome
+- The agent must run stable at any time.
+Bad configuration must be prevalidated and rejected.
+Fast feedback is welcome.
-  - secrets must be kept secret
+- Secrets must be kept secret.

-- Template definitions
+### Template definitions
-  - Have a mechanism to provide templates/best practices for typical scenarios which can be innstantiated at runtime
+- Have a mechanism to provide templates and best practices for typical scenarios, which can be instantiated at runtime
-  - Such template provides same feature-richness as a configuration scenario
+- Such template provides the same feature-richness as a configuration scenario
-  - If specific templates are bundled with kyma, updates of a template in use should propogate to the actual agent configuration
+- If specific templates are bundled with Kyma, updates of a template in use must propagate to the actual agent configuration
-  - Supports placeholder definitions with default values and descriptions
+  - Support placeholder definitions with default values and descriptions

-- Template instantiation
+### Template instantiation
-  - A template gets instantiated by usually binding it to a secret, fullfilling placeholders like URL and credentials
-  - Placeholders can be satisfied with configMaps and static values as well
+- A template is instantiated by binding it to a secret that provides input for placeholders like URL and credentials.
+Alternatively, placeholders can be filled out with configMaps and static values.
   - It validates fullfilment of placeholders
-  - A template can be instantiated for specific workload and/or namespaces only
+- A template can be instantiated for a specific workload and/or namespaces only.

 # Proposed Solution